 Chapter 7 filers discharge all of the following debts (Chapter 13 discharge erases a few more):

-As much as we'd like to, we can't create a list that includes all dischargeable debts because bankruptcy law doesn't tell us the debts you can discharge.
-Instead, the law tells us the debts you can't erase in bankruptcy, which we cover in "Chapter 7 Bankruptcy Doesn't Clear All Debts" below.
+As much as we'd like to, we can't create a list of all dischargeable debts because bankruptcy law doesn't tell us every debt you can discharge.
+Instead, it tells us the debts you can't erase in bankruptcy (more below).
+Because you might have dischargeable debts that don't appear above, it's best to review your specific debts with a bankruptcy lawyer.

 Even though these debts aren't discharged in Chapter 13, most emerge from Chapter 13 utterly debt-free, except for home and student loans.
 Why?
 Because the filer must pay off most nondischargeable debts through the payment plan.